 Choice of connection type is almost always based on economic considerations where the connections are based on simplicity, duplication and ease of fabrication.

-To minimise labour cost and to speed up site erection, field bolting instead of site welding should be used.
+To minimise labour cost and to speed up site erection, site bolting instead of site welding should be used.
 If necessary, beam stubs can be shop welded to the column and connected to the beams by site bolting.

 Design of connections in steel structures in the UK is covered by BS EN 1993-1-8 and its National Annex.
 BS EN 1993-1-8 requires that joints are classified by stiffness (as rigid, semi-rigid or nominally pinned) or by strength (as full strength, partial strength or nominally pinned).
+The UK National Annex states that connections may be classified as rigid in accordance with the principles given in SCI P398.

 For multi-storey un-braced frames, rotational stiffness is fundamental to the determination of frame stability.
 The designer must either evaluate connection stiffness (in accordance with BS EN 1993-1-8) and account for this in the frame design and assessment of frame stability or, if rigid joints have been assumed in the frame analysis, ensure that the connection design matches this assumption.